 Inara does this to Mal in Firefly.
-She even gave his unconscious but alive body a kiss, however it was also played with when her relief turns to anger when she realizes that the knockout agent Saffron used was on her lips, and she passes out moments later while halfway through insulting Mal's parentage.
+She even gave his unconscious but alive body a kiss, however it was also played with when her relief turns to anger when she realizes that the knockout agent Saffron used was on his lips, and she passes out moments later while halfway through insulting Mal's parentage.

 At the end of the episode, just as she is about to admit that she kissed him, Mal assumes she instead kissed Saffron.
 Inara doesn't deny this, because she would rather not face the consequences of kissing Mal.